-6.1 The formal policy and procedure for the functioning and responsibilities of the board should be clear and well documented.
-At the beginning of every calendar year, the board should adopt a calendar of meetings and a 12-month agenda, which may be reviewed depending on the company's needs, to ensure that it properly, fully and timely fulfils its responsibilities and adequately considers all matters submitted to it for consideration.

-- 6.2 The board should be assisted by a competent, suitably qualified and experienced company secretary.
-All board members should have access to the services of the company secretary, a senior employee whose role is to provide practical support to the chairman and other board members, both as a group and individually, and ensure that the board complies with internal rules and relevant laws and regulations. - 6.3 Under the direction of the chairman, the company secretary's responsibilities should include ensuring good information flows between the board and its committees and between the senior management and the board.
+- 6.1 The formal policy and procedure for the functioning and responsibilities of the board should be clear and well documented.
+At the beginning of every calendar year, the board should adopt a calendar of meetings and a 12-month agenda, which may be reviewed depending on the company's needs, to ensure that it properly, fully and timely fulfils its responsibilities and adequately considers all matters submitted to it for consideration. - 6.2 The board should be assisted by a competent, suitably qualified and experienced company Secretary, who attends board meetings.
+All board members should have access to the services of the company secretary, a senior employee or attorney, whose role is to provide practical support to the chairman and other board members, both as a group and individually, and ensure that the board complies with internal rules and relevant laws and regulations. - 6.3 Under the direction of the chairman, the company secretary's responsibilities should include ensuring good information flows between the board and its committees and between the senior management and the board.
 They should also include facilitating induction and assisting with professional development of board members as required.
 Furthermore, the company secretary should ensure the effective organisation of the shareholder meetings and, in general, good communication between the shareholders and the board, with a view to ensuring that statutory and regulatory requirements are met.
 Both the appointment and removal of the company secretary should be a matter for the board as a whole. - 6.4 The proceedings and decisions of the board and its committees should be recorded in minutes.
-Minutes of every meeting should be distributed and approved at the next board or committee meeting and kept by the company secretary. - 6.5 The chairman or, if appointed, the independent vice-chairman, should regularly hold meetings with the non-executive board members without the presence of executive board members to discuss the performance and remuneration of its executive members and other related matters. - 6.6 The board should ensure that an induction programme is established for new board members and that continuing professional development programmes are available to other board members. - 6.7 Board members should receive regular briefings on business developments, and changes in the risk profile of the company.
+Minutes of every meeting should be distributed and approved at the next board or committee meeting and kept by the company secretary. - 6.5 The board should ensure that an induction programme is established for new board members and that continuing professional development programmes are available to other board members. - 6.6 Board members should receive regular briefings on business developments, and changes in the risk profile of the company.
 They should also be apprised in a timely manner of changes in laws and the market environment.
-Board members should engage frequently with senior executives of the company, attending regular presentations by heads of sectors and services. - 6.8 Board members should have the right to request from management, via the chief executive, any information they consider necessary to fulfil their responsibilities at any point in time. - 6.9 The board should have access to independent professional advice at the company's expense where the board judges it necessary to fulfil its responsibilities.
-For this purpose, non-executive members should have the right to propose to the chairman the appointment of professional consultants. - 6.10 Board committees should be provided with sufficient resources to undertake their duties and may engage external professional advice at the company's expense, after informing the chairman, and subject to regular reporting back to the board thereon.
+Board members should engage frequently with senior executives of the company, attending regular presentations by heads of sectors and services. - 6.7 Board members should have the right to request from management, via the chief executive, any information they consider necessary to fulfil their responsibilities at any point in time. - 6.8 The board should have access to independent professional advice at the company's expense where the board judges it necessary to fulfil its responsibilities.
+For this purpose, non-executive members should have the right to propose to the chairman the appointment of professional consultants. - 6.9 Board committees should be provided with sufficient resources to undertake their duties and may engage external professional advice at the company's expense, after informing the chairman, and subject to regular reporting back to the board thereon.